| |

 If you can afford the time and the money, and you're single, head for Lisdoonvarna this September and early October.
 You never know - as well as enjoying all of the good-natured fun and grand "craic", you might also find the perfect mate!

-The latest craze of this festival is the Speed Dating Weekend!
-Looking for an alternative to the nightclub scene?
-Want the possibility to meet 50 dates for 3 minutes?
-Here are the details: register Friday 4 - 6pm, special 'get to know you' event on Friday.
-Speed dating event starts Saturday evening.
-Speak to your speed date for 3 minutes, bell rings, move on to your next speed date and start again.
+One of the most popular events is the Speed Dating Weekend.
+For singles looking for an alternative to the nightclub scene, here is the possibility to meet 50 dates for 3 minutes.
+Registration is on a Friday and the Speed dating starts Saturday.
+Participants speak to their speed date for 3 minutes and when the bell rings, they move on to their next speed date and start again.
 Men rotate, ladies remain seated.
-End of the event, enjoy a nights dancing while the organiseres tabulate yes matches.
-Next day, get your list of successful dates and the fun has just begun.
+At the end of the "interviews", all participants enjoy a night's dancing while the organiseres tabulate yes matches.
+Next day, participants receive their list of successful dates and the fun begins!

-The grand final of the Matchmaking Festival is always the 'Mr. Lisdoonvarna' and the 'Queen of the Burren' competition when the most eligible lady & gentleman of the Festival are picked and awarded the coveted titles.
-The competition is held at the Hydro Hotel.
-This is always the Best Weekend of the Year!
+The grand finale is always the 'Mr. Lisdoonvarna' and the 'Queen of the Burren' competition when the most eligible lady & gentleman of the Festival are picked and awarded the coveted titles.

 Willie Daly, one of Lisdoonvarna's official matchmakers can be contacted by e-mail at matchmaking@eircom.net or you can visit his WebSite at: Willie Daly.
 He will be glad to answer any queries regarding all aspects of: